RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 ### Language

-Always use proper English language for all names.
+Always use proper English language for all comments.

 ### TODO Usage